privacybydesign/irma-documentation/docs/stateless.md

 Please get in touch with us, should you wish the IRMA server to support multiple Redis instances.

-> Be aware that running a single Redis instance only makes the Redis connection a single point of failure.
-The current implementation makes the IRMA server stateless but only moves the single point of failure from the IRMA server to Redis.

 ### Using stateless mode in combination with server-sent events
 Currently the IRMA server does not support a stateless mode in combination with server-sent events.
 Please contact us, should you be in need of this combination.